Cover your ears, Belgian trumpets to fill Brazil stadiums

 "But I guess the name now has become synonymous with the infernal sound it makes," Dos Santos said with a smile.

-After an initial batch of 10,000 pieces sold within weeks, the pair stepped up marketing and distribution efforts, selling 400,000 pieces which retail at nine euros ($12.34) each.
+After an initial batch of 10,000 pieces sold within weeks, the pair stepped up marketing and distribution efforts, selling 400,000 pieces which retail at nine euros (7.3 pounds) each.

 With little under one month to go until the start of the World Cup, the pair hope to sell one million by the end of the tournament.